 </airport>

-And the schema would be ingested as illustrated below:
+The schema is ingested in Velocity as illustrated below:

-The Flattening Exemptions parameter allow you to specify one or more XML element name(s) that should be left as a single string element and not broken out into separate fields.
+The Flattening exemptions parameter allows you to specify one or more XML element names that will be left as a single string element and not broken into separate fields.

 Consider the following sample XML: